zeitgeistpm/zeitgeist-subsquid/README.md

 Running an indexer is required.
 The indexer can be found in the [indexer folder](./indexer).

-It is recommeded to use already set up indexer if available, as new indexer typically requires some time to catch up with interesting events.
+It is recommended to use already set up indexer if available, as new indexer typically requires some time to catch up with interesting events.

 Have a look at `./indexer/docker-compose.yml` for example of how you can set up a self-hosted version.